What is sugar?

 There are several ways to avoid sugar – but to be honest, the only recommendation is: Reduce your all over sugar intake.
-There are sweeteners such as aspartame, saccharin, xylitol, stevia, erythrit, and many more – blogposts are coming soon.
+There are sweeteners such as aspartame, saccharin, xylitol, stevia, erythritol, and many more – blog posts are coming soon.
 But most of these sweeteners don’t really improve your health and situation.

-One thing is clear: There is only one way to reduce your cravings for sweets and candies – you have to reduce your entire consumption of sugar, no matter which sweeteners are used.
+One thing is clear: There is only one way to reduce your cravings for sweets and candies – you have to reduce your entire consumption of it, no matter which sweeteners are used.

 What about you?
 Would you manage to reduce your daily intake?
 Did you ever realize that sugar is almost everywhere – even in the food we never thought about it?
 Tell us 🙂